-The lightweight SAML for ASP.NET Core component plug directly into your application enabling SAML service provider or identity provider support.
+The lightweight SAML for ASP.NET Core component plugs directly into your application enabling SAML service provider or identity provider support.

-It's been tested successfully against ADFS, Azure AD, Facebook, Google, IdentityServer4, Office 365, Okta, OneLogin, Ping Identity, Salesforce, Shibboleth and many more.
+Successfully tested against ADFS, Azure AD, Facebook, Google, IdentityServer4, Office 365, Okta, OneLogin, Ping Identity, Salesforce, Shibboleth and many more.

 SAML for ASP.NET Core